 It isn’t just your electricity which can go out in winter.
 If you heat on gas, you need an alternative heating solution.
 Electric space heaters are the easiest solution.

 - Easy to use

 - Not for electrical outages

 You can use a generator to run an electric space heater.
 You’ll need at least a 2000W generator to power most space heaters.
-If you want to run other appliances on the generator at the same time, it will need to be even higher wattage.
+If you want to run other appliances on the generator simultaneously, it will need to be an even higher wattage.

-However, generators are a very inefficient way of heating your home during an emergency.
-You first lose energy when converting the generator fuel to electricity, and then lose more when converting the electricity to heat.
+However, generators are inefficient for heating your home during an emergency.
+You first lose energy when converting the generator fuel to electricity and then lose more when converting the electricity to heat.

 - Generator can power multiple appliances

 - Very inefficient